dhungana/ConsumerAffairs/readme.txt

 	with administrative priviledge:
 	$ sudo docker-compose build
 	$ sudo docker-compose up -d
-8. To run migrations, run the following command with administrative priviledge:
+8. To run migrations, run the following command:
 	$ sudo docker exec -it django-apache2 python manage.py migrate
 9. To create a super user, run the following command:
 	$ sudo docker exec -it django-apache2 python manage.py createsuperuser
 10. To make the admin panel view look better, run the following command:
 	$ sudo docker exec -it django-apache2 python manage.py collectstatic
 11. Login to admin panel at http://localhost/admin and create users and companies.
+	This way, you can setup all the data you want.
 	You can also view submitted reviews here.
 12. You can now connect to the REST API endpoints at http://localhost
-13. You can also view the database tables using PhpMyAdmin at http://localhost:8080/ using the same credentials that are in mysql.env
+13. You can also view the database tables using PhpMyAdmin at http://localhost:8080/ using the same credentials that are in mysql.env (username is root)
 14. To reflect any code change you make on the django folder ConsumerAffairs/ConsumerAffairs, run the following command:
 	$ sudo docker exec -it django-apache2 service apache2 restart